gibby430EN/Cyber-Elk-Stack/README.md

   - Machines Being Monitored
 - How to Use the Ansible Build

 ## Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA (Damn Vulnerable Web Application).

-Load balancing ensures that the application will be highly stable, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly stable and available, in addition to restricting access to the network.
 - Load balancers protect against DOS attacks by keeping the network traffic balanced.
 - The advantage of using a Jump-Box-Provisioner is ensuring access to only one or selected administrators.